AAL-org/AALCPP/README.md

 ---
 ## Features
- - Can't do math.
- - Can't do variables / constants.
+ - Can't do constants.
- - Can't do anything that isn't an int / string / float
+ - Can't do anything that isn't an int / string / float.
  - Much, **Much** more!

 ---
 ## Add more features.